GrimFlash/BBCF-Improvement-Mod-GGPO/README.md

 ## License
-This project is licensed under the MIT License - see the (gonna update this soon) file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## External Licenses and Copyright Information